dosanity/button_biodiversity/README.md

 ## Project Overview

 We are tasked to examine potential bacterial species that have the ability to synthesize proteins that taste like beef.
-By using JavaScript, Plotly, and Bootstrap, we created a cloud deployable interactive data visualizations to analyze and research the different bacterial species.
+By using JavaScript, Plotly, and Bootstrap, we created a cloud deployable interactive data visualization to analyze and research the different bacterial species.

 ## Resources